 - Then bring your dough into a ball and place in a large mixing bowl that has been greased well with butter or a little vegetable oil.
 Cover with cling wrap and leave to rise for at least 1 hour – it should double in size.

-- While the dough is rising, make the caramel.
-Place the brown sugar, butter and condensed milk in a medium saucepan and place on a low-medium heat.
-Stir gently until all the ingredients have combined and continue to cook for a few minutes until the caramel thickens and the sugar is completely melted.
+While the dough is rising, make the caramel.
+Place brown sugar, butter and condensed milk in a medium saucepan and place on a low-medium heat.
+Stir gently until all the ingredients have combined and then turn up the heat to medium and continue to cook for a few minutes until the caramel thickens and the sugar is completely melted.
 Add a pinch of salt.
 Set aside to cool.

-- Next, gently push the air out of your dough using your fist.
-Then take the dough out of the bowl and knead gently for a minute before rolling the dough out into a large rectangle.
-Smear the softened butter all over the dough using a butter knife.
-Combine the sugars and cinnamon and then sprinkle all over the butter.
-Then add the chopped apple.
-Finally, spoon over approximately 1/3 cup of your homemade caramel sauce over the top.
+- Smear softened butter all over the dough using a butter knife going right to the edges.
+Combine sugar and cinnamon and generously sprinkle all over the butter.
+Sprinkle over chopped apple.
+Finally, spoon over approximately 1/2 of your homemade caramel sauce over the top.

-- Roll up your dough, along the long end, then cut the rolls using a sharp knife.
-Grease two 9 inch pie plates with a little butter and then carefully place 6 rolls into each one.
-Cover with cling wrap and leave to rise for at least 30 minutes.
+- Roll up your dough, from the long end, then cut into rolls using a serrated knife.
+Place 6-7 rolls in each pie plate, leaving space between each roll for them to rise.
+Loosely cover with cling wrap and leave to rest for at least 30 minutes.

-- Preheat the oven to 180 C (360 F).
-Pop the rolls into the oven for approximately 18-20 minutes or until golden brown on top.
-The rolls are best served on the day they are made.
+- Preheat oven to 180 C (360 F).
+Bake rolls for approximately 18-20 minutes or until golden brown on top.
+Spoon over the rest of the caramel while they’re warm.
+These rolls are best eaten on the day they are made.

 *If the dough is too sticky to knead with your hands, you can add 35 grams (1/4 cup) extra plain flour.
 But only add it if you really need it.
 Too much flour will make your dough dense and dry instead of light and fluffy!